CiscoTestAutomation/genie/docs/clean/user_guide/executing_a_clean.rst

     * Can provide a new image at every run without modifying the Clean YAML file.
     * Can provide the image to a specific device, to all devices in a group, to all devices with a given OS, or all devices with a specific platform.
-    * `--device-image`, `--os-image`, `--group-image` and `--platform-image` can all be specified simultaneously.
+    * `--clean-device-image`, `--clean-os-image`, `--clean-group-image` and `--clean-platform-image` can all be specified simultaneously.
 Conflicts are resolved by `device > group > platform > os`.
-    * Images specified with the CLI always override images specified in the YAML file (the previous order only applies to images passed on the CLI, e.g. an image passed with `--os-image` will override an image specified under a device block in a Clean YAML file if the OS of the device matches)
+    * Images specified with the CLI always override images specified in the YAML file (the previous order only applies to images passed on the CLI, e.g. an image passed with `--clean-os-image` will override an image specified under a device block in a Clean YAML file if the OS of the device matches)

     .. code-block:: bash

         # Example of passing an image to a device called 'PE1'
-        pyats clean --device-image PE1:</path/to/image.bin> --testbed-file </path/to/testbed.yaml> --clean-file </path/to/clean.yaml>
+        pyats clean --clean-device-image PE1:</path/to/image.bin> --testbed-file </path/to/testbed.yaml> --clean-file </path/to/clean.yaml>

         # Example of passing an image to all devices with the 'nxos' os
-        pyats clean --os-image nxos:</path/to/image.bin> --testbed-file </path/to/testbed.yaml> --clean-file </path/to/clean.yaml>
+        pyats clean --clean-os-image nxos:</path/to/image.bin> --testbed-file </path/to/testbed.yaml> --clean-file </path/to/clean.yaml>

         # Example of passing an image to all devices belonging to a group called 'group1'
-        pyats clean --group-image group1:</path/to/image.bin> --testbed-file </path/to/testbed.yaml> --clean-file </path/to/clean.yaml>
+        pyats clean --clean-group-image group1:</path/to/image.bin> --testbed-file </path/to/testbed.yaml> --clean-file </path/to/clean.yaml>

         # Example of passing an image to all devices with the 'n9k' platform
-        pyats clean --platform-image n9k:</path/to/image.bin> --testbed-file </path/to/testbed.yaml> --clean-file </path/to/clean.yaml>
+        pyats clean --clean-platform-image n9k:</path/to/image.bin> --testbed-file </path/to/testbed.yaml> --clean-file </path/to/clean.yaml>

     Image names can use Callable Markup which will be replaced by the return value of the callable

     .. code-block:: bash

         # Example of passing an image to a device called 'PE1' using a callable
-        pyats clean --device-image 'PE1:%CALLABLE{path.to.callable(args)}' --testbed-file </path/to/testbed.yaml> --clean-file </path/to/clean.yaml>
+        pyats clean --clean-device-image 'PE1:%CALLABLE{path.to.callable(args)}' --testbed-file </path/to/testbed.yaml> --clean-file </path/to/clean.yaml>

 .. topic:: CLI image format